anthony-aylward/anthony-aylward.github.io/index.md

 my lab's computing resources over the past three years.
-See for example my [collection of tools](https://github.com/anthony-aylward/memory_policy) for managing memory resources on a CentOS system with several users, which relies on my python packages [mutil](https://pypi.org/project/mutil/) and [fancyprint](https://pypi.org/project/fancyprint/).
+See for example my [collection of tools](https://github.com/anthony-aylward/memory_policy) for managing memory resources on a CentOS system with several users, which relies on my Python packages [mutil](https://pypi.org/project/mutil/) and [fancyprint](https://pypi.org/project/fancyprint/).

 - Moderate expertise in programing with Python for web applications.
 This